shigon255/BRDFusion/README.md

 scripts/applications/render.sh
 ```

-We recommend using a night environment HDRI when enabling local lights.
-Please download the night HDRI [here](https://ambientcg.com/view?id=NightSkyHDRI001) from [ambientCG](https://ambientcg.com/).
+For local-light and headlight examples, use a night environment map such as [NightSkyHDRI001](https://ambientcg.com/view?id=NightSkyHDRI001) from [ambientCG](https://ambientcg.com/).

 Add local lights from a JSON config overlay: